RISE-Remote-Intranet-School-Environment/Rise-Frontend-Web2/Readme2023.md

 * Connect both the frontend and backend to display the courses directly from database
 * Add a Year view to filter courses by year
 * Possibility to add a course to an empty cell
+* How to refresh the page automatically when then backend has been modified
 ______
 ## Learn more
 You can learn more in the Create React App documentation.